36 Leverage Trading Tips to Protect Your Capital

 Focus on one market

 This is why it’s important to select one market, for example, the forex market, and focus on one currency pair.
-Once you get comfortable investing your money with leverage you can gradually add more markets or currency pairs.
+Once you get comfortable investing your money long-term with leverage you can gradually add more markets or currency pairs.

 This is almost impossible, especially if you are a day trader.
 Unless you have years of experience I can’t stress enough the importance of sticking to that one market you have selected.